Ellwould/containerisation/README.md

 <br>

-## Also a collection of various containerisation methods within FreeBSD Jails and GNU/Linux (Tested on Ubuntu 24.04 LTS)
+## Also this repository contains a collection of containerisation methods within FreeBSD and GNU/Linux (Tested on Ubuntu 24.04 LTS)

 <br>